odyssic/django-multiple-choice-odyssic/README.md

 <h2>Directions to Run</h2>

 Clone the repository
+Navigate into the directory.
 Create a virtual environment.
-For example, 'pipenv --three'.
+For instance 'Pipenv Install'

 Run the virtual environment.
 For example, 'pipenv shell'.